Cost Sharing in Two-Sided Markets: Approximately Efficient Mechanism

 \section{Approximately Efficient Mechanism}

-In this section, we present a poynomial time mechanism that addresses the case of intractable models, such as multiple submodular sellers.
+In this section, we present a polynomial time mechanism that addresses the case of intractable models, such as multiple submodular sellers.
 Our mechanism will achieve approximate efficiency and will be in the approximate core.
 The mechanism requires access to an algorithm that computes a convex combination of integral solutions that is equal to $1/\gamma$ times the fractional optimal solution of the \textsc{primal} of Section \ref{sec-algs}, for some given $\gamma$.
 We discuss this algorithm, which we call \textsc{approx-welfare-alg}, further in Section \ref{sec-alg-2}.
-We now present the mechanism's specifics.

-\begin{mechanism} Specifics: \begin{itemize} \item Allocation Rule: Given the reported values $v_{ij}$ for $i\in N,j\in M$, and cost functions $c_j:2^N\to \mathbb{R}$ for $j\in M$, let $x^*$ be the optimal solution to the \textsc{primal} linear program in Section \ref{sec-algs}.
+We now present the mechanism's specifics. \\ \textbf{Mechanism 3.} Specifics: \begin{itemize} \item Allocation Rule: Given the reported values $v_{ij}$ for $i\in N,j\in M$, and cost functions $c_j:2^N\to \mathbb{R}$ for $j\in M$, let $x^*$ be the optimal solution to the \textsc{primal} linear program in Section \ref{sec-algs}.
 Our allocation is the lottery $x$ that is output by \textsc{approx-welfare-alg}. \item Pre-processing: Sample a set $C$ of $c=n^2(n+m)^5/\epsilon^3$ realizations of agent types, for some small parameter $\epsilon>0$.
 For every sample $r\in C$, compute buyer utilities $y_i^r,i\in N,$ and seller utilities $z_j^r,j\in M$, by solving the \textsc{dual} of Section \ref{sec-algs}.
-Let
+Let $y_i=\left(\sum_{r\in C}\frac{y_i^r}{c}\right)+\frac{\epsilon}{(n+m)^2}$, be the slightly shifted average utility of buyer $i$ over all sampled realizations and let $z_j=\left(\sum_{r\in C}\frac{z_j^r}{c}\right)+\frac{\epsilon}{(n+m)^2}$, be the slightly shifted average utility of seller $j$ over all sampled realizations.
+Also, define